bramble-lang/bramble-lang/design.md

 compilation process.
 At least these two problems need to be solved: 1.
 Braid needs to be able to work with things like the stack pointers and registers and 2. need a way to compile a separate set of code and inject it into the project.

+## C Interop Functionality
+In order to get my language to the point of being useable for actual problems as quickly as possible, I want to be able to interop with existing C libraries so that I can just use those to fill gaps.
+To that end, I want to implement a C interop system so that I can easily call C functions from within Braid code.
+So, I should take a look at how some languages to C interop and steal one of their designs.